Keyano College: Programs offered

 Students can choose from certificate and diploma programs in a wide variety of areas, such as aboriginal entrepreneurship, business administration, college & career preparation, childhood studies, Bachelor of Education, EMT, environmental technology, office administration, practical nurse, human resources management, social work, and university studies.

 A number of trades programs are also offered, such as heavy equipment technician and power and process engineering.

 There are one- and two-year university transfer programs in a variety of disciplines with collaborative degrees in nursing and elementary education.
 Apprenticeship programs are also offered in electrician, heavy equipment technician, millwright, steamfitter/pipefitter, and welding.
 To make entering the workforce an easier process, Keyano offers pre-employment programs as an alternative to traditional apprenticeship training.
 First-rate technology is also used, including a new oilsands power & process engineering laboratory.
 This facility was funded in part by industry leaders.

 Keyano also has an active Language Instruction for Newcomers to Canada (LINC) Program, which is funded by Immigration, Refugees, and Citizenship Canada, and that offers English language instruction to newcomers to Canada.
-The program numbers over 125 students, who represent more than 20 nations.

 Scholarships and bursaries

 Each Fall, Keyano hosts a Student Awards ceremony where sponsors give out their awards to deserving students.
-In November 2019, over $350,000 was awarded to 235 students.
+In 2024-2025, Keyano awarded over $715,000.

 Student life

-Keyano's own theatre offers concerts (like Jann Arden, George Canyon, and Ron James) and plays (Calendar Girls, Mamma Mia!) as well as lectures and guest speakers (most recent being CTV's Seamus O’Regan and Alan Doyle of Great Big Sea).
+Keyano's own theatre offers concerts (like Jann Arden, George Canyon, and Ron James) and plays (Calendar Girls, Mamma Mia!) as well as lectures and guest speakers.
+In 2013, the Keyano Gala hosted speakers Melissa Blake, mayor of Wood Buffalo, CTV journalist Seamus O’Regan and Alan Doyle of Great Big Sea.